Skip to content

 Install

 This guide will walk you through the installation process for the sonyci package.
-It can be installed with pip or pdm
+It can be installed with pip or uv

 (Option 1) Install with pip